GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 As defined in the ``Events`` section, we run this simulation for 497640 seconds.
 In the above examples, we requested silo-format output files.
 We can therefore import these into VisIt and use python scripts to visualize the outcome.
 Please note that a non-dimensional time is used in the analytical solution, and the end time here leads to a non-dimensional end time of t* = 4.62.

-Using the poroelastic solver, Fig.3 shows the prediction of pore pressure distribution upon fluid injection.
+Using the poroelastic solver, below figure shows the prediction of pore pressure distribution upon fluid injection.

 .. _problemVerificationFig1:
 .. figure:: PoroElastic_PP.png